sylank/event-radar-ng/README.md

 ## Installation

-You can find the component in NPM registry. you can easily download and re use it.
+You can find the component in NPM registry.
+You can easily download and re use it.
 Please follow the installation guideline down below.

 __Npm registry__